If there is one field where biophilic design is gaining popularity, that is office design.

 Overall, a biophilic office is a very welcoming space.
 Lounge areas are comfortable and conference rooms often look like an inviting dining room.

-The solution is taking a break, and a biophilic office has dedicated spaces to make breaks as regenerating as possible.
+The solution is taking a break, and a biophilic office has dedicated spaces designed to make breaks as regenerating as possible.

-The latest tendency goes towards a so-called worker-centered design, where people’s health and wellbeing is in first place.
+The latest tendency goes towards a so-called worker-centered design, where people’s health and wellbeing is in the first place.
 Sounds familiar, doesn’t it?
 Indeed, biophilic principles are applied more and more often in office design and that’s all to our advantage!

 - Brown, D.K., J.L.
 Barton, & V.F.
 Gladwell (2013).
-"Viewing Nature Scenes Positively Affects Recovery of Autonomic Function Following Acute-Mental Stress".
-Environmental Science & Technology, 47, 5562-5569.
+"Viewing Nature Scenes Positively Affects Recovery of Autonomic Function Following Acute-Mental Stress". (opened in a new window/tab) Environmental Science & Technology, 47, 5562-5569.

 - Salingaros, N.A.
 (2012).
-"Fractal Art and Architecture Reduce Physiological Stress".
-Journal of Biourbanism, 2 (2), 11-28.
+"Fractal Art and Architecture Reduce Physiological Stress". (opened in a new window/tab) Journal of Biourbanism, 2 (2), 11-28.

 - Miller, Norm G., Dave Pogue, Quiana D. Gough, and Susan M. Davis.
-“Green Buildings and Productivity”.
-JOSRE.
+“Green Buildings and Productivity”. (opened in a new window/tab) JOSRE.
 Vol. 1.
 No. 1.
 2009.